 — Stafford Beer, “Designing Freedom”, p.
 5-6 [emphasis mine]

-Speaking of “a dynamic system in catastrophe, as a result of its internal organisational instability”, let’s get back to talking about the modern, commercial Internet.
-To borrow another of Beer’s turns of phrase, here are just a few of the “happy white crests” of the digital advertising economy today:
+Speaking of “a dynamic system in catastrophe, as a result of its internal organisational instability”, let’s return to the subject of the modern, commercial Internet.
+To borrow another turn of phrase from Beer, here are just some of the “happy white crests” of online advertising today:

 1: Ad Fraud

-Fraud remains endemic to, and rampant throughout, the online ad supply chain, to such an extent that one may safely assume that about ten cents out of every dollar in digital ad-spend will end up going to fraudsters – that is, criminal and/or terrorist networks.
-More conservatively, advertisers might only be losing a nickel out of every dollar of their media budget to such fraud… but it might just as easily be a quarter of each dollar, or more.
+Fraud remains endemic to, and rampant throughout, the online ad supply chain to the extent that one can safely assume that roughly ten cents out of every dollar budgeted towards digital media spend will end up in the pockets of fraudsters – that is, criminal and/or terrorist networks.
+More conservatively, an advertiser may only be losing a nickel out of every ad-spend dollar to such frauds… but it could just as easily be a quarter, and possibly more.
+But here I feel I ought to pause (already!), and bolster those claims a bit:

-• In June 2016, the World Federation of Advertisers published its “Compendium of Ad Fraud Knowledge for Media Investors“, which found that “[t]he cost of ad fraud is estimated at $7.2 billion in this report, or approximately 5%, of the total global”, and grimly predicted: “ad fraud will, on the current trajectory, be second in revenue only to cocaine and opiates by 2025 as a form of crime.”
+- In June 2016, the World Federation of Advertisers published its “Compendium of Ad Fraud Knowledge for Media Investors“, which found that “[t]he cost of ad fraud is estimated at $7.2 billion in this report, or approximately 5%, of the total global”, and grimly predicted that “ad fraud will, on the current trajectory, be second in revenue only to cocaine and opiates by 2025 as a form of crime.”

-• It should be noted that the same firm had previously estimated the cost of ad fraud, as of 2019, at $42 billion, while projecting that this figure would reach $100 billion as of the year 2023.
-This would place their starting estimate well above the contemporaneous ANA/WhiteOps report, and suggests that their analysis has relied in the past on perhaps-overly pessimistic models of the rate of growth.
+- It should be noted that the same firm had previously estimated the cost of ad fraud, as of 2019, at $42 billion, while projecting that this figure would reach $100 billion as of the year 2023.
+This would place their starting estimate well above the contemporaneous ANA/WhiteOps report, and suggests that their previous analysis relied on perhaps-overly pessimistic models of the rate of growth in digital ad fraud.

-• This last example is especially noteworthy for having made some serious attempt at quantifying the prevalence and share of fraudulent ad-spend per advertising platform, as shown above.
+- This last example was notable for having made some serious attempt at quantifying the prevalence of fraudulent ad-spend per digital advertising platform, as shown below:

 2: Consent Management